 In the Lower Peninsula, there are six dark sky preserves in state parks and two internationally designated dark sky preserves that allow you to experience the uninterrupted beauty of the night sky.

 However, the Lower Peninsula has a lot more development — and therefore more significant light pollution — than its more rustic counterpart, the Upper Peninsula.
-As a result, there are no designated dark sky parks in the Upper Peninsula, yet, there are endless miles of pristine night sky.
+As a result, there is only one designated dark sky park in the Upper Peninsula, yet, there are endless miles of pristine night sky.